What are we seeking in Fiscal Year 2020?

-Defense Appropriations Request: $15 million for the Army’s Neurofibromatosis (NF) Research Program through the Army Research, Development, Test and Evaluation (RDT&E), Medical Advanced Technology account in the FY2017 and 2018.
-Department of Defense Appropriations bill.
-(Line 30, PE # 0603002A)
+Defense Appropriations Request: $15 million for the Army’s Neurofibromatosis (NF) Research Program through the Army Research, Development, Test and Evaluation (RDT&E), Medical Advanced Technology account in the FY2020 Department of Defense Appropriations bill (Line 31, PE # 0603002A).

 Labor HHS Appropriations Request: Increased funding for Neurofibromatosis research at the National Institutes of Health (NIH).
-Specifically we are requesting that NF specific report language be included in the Office of the Director Account in the FY2018 Department of Labor, Health and Human Services, and Education Appropriations bill.
+Specifically we are requesting that NF specific report language be included in the Office of the Director Account in the FY2020 Departments of Labor, Health and Human Services, and Education Appropriations bill.

 How is Neurofibromatosis research funded?

 Through several institutes at the National Institutes of Health (NIH) and through the Department of Defense.

 When did the Department of Defense start funding Neurofibromatosis Research?

 The Congressionally Directed Medical Research Program (CDMRP) was established within the U.S. Army Medical Research and Material Command in 1993.
 The Peer-Reviewed Neurofibromatosis (NF) Research Program (NFRP) was established in 1996.

 Who stands to benefit from NF research?